PnX-HKUSTGZ/omnidirectional_sense/src/gpu_cam_minimal/README.md

 Notes:
 - If OpenCV was built without CUDA, the node still runs and publishes images, but logs a warning and skips GPU upload.
-- The published `sensor_msgs/Image` uses `bgr8` as provided by OpenCV `VideoCapture` without explicit conversion in this node.
+- The published `sensor_msgs/Image` uses `rgb8`, converting from the camera driver's default ordering when necessary.